Clipeus/csnet-DEMO/README.md

 Now the project can be built for Windows in Visual Studio 2015.
 Use csnet.sln to do it.

-The code can be compiled with Visual C++ 2015 or GCC version 4.9.2, supported 64 bits only.
+The code can be compiled with Visual C++ 2019 or GCC version 4.9.2 and higher, supported 64 bits only.